Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the domestic literature, with pain in the lower back, the term "lumbalgia" is sometimes used, with localization of pain in the lumbar region and leg - "lumboschialgia", and in the presence of signs of lesion of the lumbar roots - "lumbosacral radiculitis" (radiculopathy).
+In domestic literature, the term “lumbago” is sometimes used for pain in the lower back, “lumbosciatica” for pain localized in the lumbar region and leg, and “lumbosacral radiculitis” (radiculopathy) in the presence of signs of damage to the lumbar roots.

-In addition, often with the localization of pain in any area of the back, with the exception of the cervico-brachial region or the combination of several painful areas of the back, you can find the term "dorsalgia" or "dorsopathy".
-In this case, the term "dorsopathy" defines a pain syndrome in the trunk and limbs of non-visceral etiology, associated with degenerative diseases of the spine.
+In addition, often when pain is localized in any area of the back, with the exception of the cervical-shoulder area or a combination of several painful areas of the back, one can come across the term "dorsalgia" or "dorsopathy".
+In this case, the term "dorsopathy" defines a pain syndrome in the trunk and limbs of non-visceral etiology associated with degenerative diseases of the spine.

-The term "lower back pain" refers to pain, muscle tension or stiffness localized in the region of the back between the XII pair of ribs and the gluteal folds, with irradiation to the lower limbs or without it.
+The term "lower back pain" refers to pain, muscle tension or stiffness localized in the back area between the 12th pair of ribs and the gluteal folds, with or without irradiation to the lower limbs.

-- Neuropathic is called lower back pain, which occurs when peripheral structures of the nervous system are damaged.
-If the structures of the central nervous system are damaged, central pain arises.
-Sometimes neuropathic back pain is divided into radicular (radiculoathia) and non-spinal (neuropathy of the sciatic nerve, lumbosacral plexopathy).
+- Neuropathic pain is pain in the lower back that occurs when peripheral structures of the nervous system are damaged.
+Central pain occurs when structures of the central nervous system are damaged.
+Sometimes neuropathic back pain is divided into radicular (radiculopathy) and non-radicular (sciatic nerve neuropathy, lumbosacral plexopathy).

-- Psychogenic and somatoform pain in the lower back arises regardless of somatic, visceral or neurological damage and is determined primarily by psychological factors.
+- Psychogenic and somatoform lower back pain occurs regardless of somatic, visceral or neurological damage and is determined primarily by psychological factors.

-The most prevalent in our country is a scheme dividing the pain at the bottom of the back into two categories - primary and secondary.
+The most widely accepted scheme in our country is one that divides lower back pain into two categories: primary and secondary.

-Primary pain in the lower back is a pain syndrome in the back caused by dystrophic and functional changes in the tissues of the musculoskeletal system (articular joints, intervertebral discs, fascia, muscles, tendons, ligaments) with the possible involvement of adjacent structures (roots, nerves).
-The main causes of the primary pain syndrome in the lower part of the tire are mechanical factors, determined in 90-95% of patients: dysfunction of the musculoskeletal system; spondylosis (in foreign literature this is a synonym for osteochondrosis of the spine): a herniated intervertebral disc.
+Primary lower back pain is a pain syndrome in the back caused by degenerative and functional changes in the tissues of the musculoskeletal system (facet joints, intervertebral discs, fascia, muscles, tendons, ligaments) with possible involvement of adjacent structures (roots, nerves).
+The main causes of primary lower back pain syndrome are mechanical factors, determined in 90-95% of patients: dysfunction of the muscular-ligamentous apparatus; spondylosis (in foreign literature this is a synonym for osteochondrosis of the spine): intervertebral disc herniation.

-Secondary pain in the lower back is caused by the following reasons:
+Secondary lower back pain is caused by the following reasons:

 - congenital anomalies (lumbarization, spina bifida, etc.);

-- traumas (vertebral fractures, protrusion of intervertebral discs, etc.);
+- injuries (vertebral fractures, protrusions of intervertebral discs, etc.);

 - arthritis (Bechterew's disease, reactive arthritis, rheumatoid arthritis, etc.);